vividsusan/Applied-machine-learning-in-python-Coursera/README.md

-# susanliu.github.io-This repository contains my implementation for assignments in Coursera's course Applied Machine Learning in Python.
+#This repository contains my implementation for assignments in Coursera's course Applied Machine Learning in Python.